In this tutorial you will:

 Let's now think about the other three criteria.
-A report needs to make sense to the reader, the details placed in a logical sequence and appropriate links made to show relationships such as time, cause and consequence for example, as well as the effective division of the whole into paragraphs.
-In other words, coherence and cohesion.
+A report needs to make sense to the reader, the details placed in a logical sequence or natural process and appropriate links made to show relationships such as time, cause and consequence for example, as well as the effective division of the whole into paragraphs.
+In other words, a flow chart shows coherence and cohesion.
 We can also refer to a process diagram if required.
 The diagram illustrates and illuminates hard data into a visual representation such as a pie chart and graph diagrams.

 In a description of a series of steps in a word process we can use the these flow chart vocabulary, linking words - first, secondly, then, after that, the next ...., finally - to stress the sequential nature of the process as well as connectors such as - while, concurrently, at the same time - may also be useful if two process occur simultaneously.

 There may also be choices, marked by - either ...or, alternatively, can ...also.
 Looking at our diagram, there are two occasions when there are choices.

 For the IELTS writing tasks, candidates are always encouraged to show a wide range of vocabulary and wherever possible and appropriate to use less common items as well as demonstrate a wide grammatical range.
 It is also important not to simply repeat information already contained in the data given.
-In other words, the ability to use synonyms , to show lexical variety is one way to achieve a high score.
+In other words, the ability to use synonyms , to show grammatically correct lexical variety is one way to achieve a high score.

 Take for example, synonyms for "show".
 How many can you think of? show, illustrate, depict, demonstrates come to mind.
 Our opening sentences for example could read: The diagram illustrates the main method by which bricks are made.
 This is a man made process.
 What is striking about the process is its simplicity, depending as it does essentially on just three raw materials, namely, clay, sand and water.

-So, we have illustrated instead of show, the process is striking, though it could have been remarkable or noticeable/noteworthy.
+In this sample answer we have illustrated instead of shown, the process is striking, though it could have been remarkable or noticeable/noteworthy.
 We have also given some kind of overview.

 Look through the steps, how many verbs do we need for the description and how many be used in the passive.
 Variety is so important.
 Also try to use where appropriate verbs often used to describe processes in general, such as do - done; carry out - carried out.
 Spend time studying this grammatical feature as part of your IELTS preparation.

-First, the principal raw material out of which bricks are made, clay, is extracted from the earth using a mechanical digger.
+In the first step, the principal raw material out of which bricks are made, clay, is extracted from the earth using a mechanical digger.
 Large lumps of clay are then reduced in size by being placed on metal grids and passed over a series of rollers.
-After that, sand and water are added in order to help solidify the clay.
+In the subsequent stage, sand and water are added in order to help solidify the clay.

-Notice also the level of sentence complexity.
+Notice also the level of sentence complexity in the sample answer.
 The examiner is looking for a mixture of grammatical structures and sentences which are error free.